You can see sunlight and feel the sun's heat. However, you cannot see or feel ultraviolet (UV) radiation.

 Up to 90% of UV rays pass through clouds, so even when it’s cloudy, you need to protect yourself against the sun’s radiation.

-UVA causes skin ageing and leads to the skin feeling dry, wrinkly, roughened and saggy.
+UVA cause skin aging and leads to the skin feeling dry, wrinkly, roughened and saggy.
 In high doses, UVA can also cause the skin to burn, DNA damage in the skin, skin cancer and melanoma.

 Cumulative exposure to UVA is known to assist in the development of skin cancer, as UVA rays penetrate the skin much more deeply than UVB.

-UVA is a major factor in skin ageing and is also the dominant tanning ray.
+UVA is a major factor in skin aging and is also the dominant tanning ray.

 UVB tends to cause the skin to burn and also causes skin damage and skin cancer.

 - UVB penetrate the outer layer of skin, causing damage to skin cells